Kennewick Man: Racial issues

+Custody of Kennewick Man

+In October 1998, the remains were deposited at the Burke Museum at the University of Washington.
+The Burke Museum was the court-appointed neutral repository for the remains, and did not exhibit them.
+They were then still legally the property of the US Army Corps of Engineers, as they were found on land under its custody.

+According to NAGPRA, if human remains are found on federal lands and their cultural affiliation to a Native American tribe can be established, the affiliated tribe may claim them.
+Two months after discovery in 1996, the Umatilla tribe requested custody of the remains so they could be reburied according to tribal tradition.
+It was contested by researchers who believed Kennewick Man was not affiliated with modern Indians.
+The Umatilla argued that their oral history goes back 10,000 years, and they had been present on the territory since the dawn of time.
+Native American tribes asserted that the claims that Kennewick Man was of non-Indian origin was an attempt to evade the law governing custodianship of ancient bones.
+The Corps of Engineers and the Clinton administration supported the Native American claim in what became a long-running lawsuit.

-Robson Bonnichsen and seven other anthropologists sued the United States for the right to conduct tests on the skeleton.
-On February 4, 2004, the United States Court of Appeals for the Ninth Circuit panel rejected the appeal brought by the United States Army Corps of Engineers and the Umatilla, Colville, Yakama, Nez Perce, and other tribes on the grounds that they were unable to show any evidence of kinship.
-The presiding judge found that the US government had acted in bad faith and awarded attorney’s fees of $2,379,000 to the plaintiffs.
+Robson Bonnichsen and seven other anthropologists sued the United States for the right to conduct research.
+The anthropologists won the case in 2002, and on February 4, 2004, the United States Court of Appeals for the Ninth Circuit panel rejected an appeal brought by the United States Army Corps of Engineers and the Umatilla, Colville, Yakama, Nez Perce, and other tribes on the grounds that they were unable to show sufficient evidence of kinship.
+Furthermore, the presiding judge found that the US government had acted in bad faith and awarded attorney's fees of $2,379,000 to the plaintiffs.

 On April 7, 2005, during the 109th Congress, United States senator John McCain introduced an amendment to NAGPRA, which (section 108) would have changed the definition of "Native American" from being that which "is indigenous to the United States" to "is or was indigenous to the United States".
 However, the 109th Congress concluded without enacting the bill.
 By the bill's definition, Kennewick Man would have been classified as Native American regardless of whether any link to a contemporary tribe could be found.

-Proponents argue that it agrees with current scientific understanding, which is that it is not in all cases possible for prehistoric remains to be traced to current tribal entities, partly because of social upheaval, forced resettlement, and extinction of entire ethnicities caused by disease and warfare.
-Passage of this bill would not resolve the controversy related to Kennewick Man, as there would have to be a determination of which Native American group should take possession of the remains if he could not be definitively linked with a current tribe.
-To be of practical use in a historical and prehistorical context, some argue further that the phrase "Native American" should be applied so that it spans the entire range from the Clovis culture (which cannot be positively assigned to any contemporary tribal group) to the Métis, a group of mixed ancestry who developed as an ethnic group as a consequence of European contact, yet constitute distinct cultural entity.

-As of 2014, the remains were at the Burke Museum at the University of Washington, where they were deposited in October 1998.
-The Burke Museum was the court-appointed neutral repository for the remains and did not exhibit them.
-They were then still legally the property of the US Army Corps of Engineers, as they were found on land under its custody.
-The tribes still wanted the remains to be reburied.
-The Corps of Engineers continued to deny scientists' requests to conduct additional studies of the skeleton.
-In light of the findings that Kennewick Man is related to present-day Native Americans of the Pacific Northwest, public officials such as Governor Jay Inslee and Senator Patty Murray called on the Corps of Engineers, who retained possession of Kennewick Man, to return the remains to Native American tribes.